hslu-ige-laes/lcm/docs/docs/about/systemArchitecture.md

 ---

 # System Architecture

+---
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

+## Overview
+{: .no_toc }
 The basic structure follows the [data warehouse principle](https://en.wikipedia.org/wiki/Data_warehouse).
 Data from multiple sources get collected and saved.
 Following the ETL principle (Extract, Transform, Load), where "Load" colloquially stands for store.

 [![Application Architecture](https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/docs/systemArchitecture_01.PNG)]()

-## Data Warehouse
-Data get saved in a raw format.
+The time series get saved in a raw format.
 The only exceptions are influxDB data, where the original raw data does not get saved.
 To keep things simple and for , all the configurations are saved as csv files.

 ## File structure
 ### /config [Configuration parameters]
 To keep things simple, all the configurations are saved as csv files.

-### bldgHierarchy.csv [Building Hierarchy]
+#### bldgHierarchy.csv [Building Hierarchy]
 >The file can be edited in the app under `Menue > Settings > Building Hierarchy`

 Every Datapoint respectively sensor gets assigned with a location.
 This information is used to label diagrams and create pull down menues.